 Have a plan of action

-Time is finite, and there’s a whole year of learning to get done.
-Knowing what your students need to succeed is going to help you come up with the plans and strategies necessary to go over last year’s learning or bridge necessary gaps.
+Knowing what your students need to succeed is going to help you come up with the plans and strategies necessary to revise the year’s learning or bridge necessary gaps.
 Exactly what are the prerequisites the students will need to succeed this year?

 Once you’ve got that down, here’s how to you can tell which road you’ll need to take: